Droslj/DGE-analysis-macrophage-polarization-/README.md

 # DGE-analysis (macrophage polarization)

-Differential gene expression analysis with DESeq2 and limma-vvom Data taken from the following study [1]
+Differential gene expression analysis with DESeq2 and limma-voom Data taken from the following study [1]

 Count matrices and preprocessing perfomerd in Galaxy